-The Division of Education, Human Development and Social Sciences represents diverse disciplines and requires a balanced, flexible, and equitable promotion and tenure policy consistent with the directives and spirit of University Academic Policies AC21 and AC23.
-In broad terms, the policy is intended to ensure that the members of our Division are effective teachers, productive scholars, and responsible members of the university and professional communities.
+The Division of Education, Human Development and Social Sciences represents diverse disciplines and requires a balanced, flexible, and equitable promotion and tenure policy consistent with the consistent with the directives and spirit of University Academic Policies AC21 and AC23.
+In broad terms, the policy is intended to ensure that members of the Division are effective teachers, productive scholars, and responsible members of the university and professional communities.
 Reviews shall be conducted with due respect and confidentiality.

 The Division Promotion and Tenure Review Committee, formed via the Altoona College Promotion and Tenure Review Procedures, will make its recommendations on the basis of careful review of all of the available evidence in relation to the following criteria: